jefo2k/python-daily-pills/pills/day-008/README.md

-# Python daily pills - Day 008: Variables in Python
+# [Python daily pills] Day 008 - Variables in Python

 Variables are containers for storing data values.